 Having 100 years of research history means having multiple naming conventions.
 Vocabularies shall assist each researcher or team with an idea of a common wording and term translations of topics and concepts as well as giving anyone the possibility to name things in a heterogenus way, while still acting with a common idea.

-Bibliography integrates the scientific workflow idea into repositories.
+Bibliography aggregates literature references to a general plattform bibliography.
 The entries are like vocabulary terms scoped to, not only a person or group but even to their repositories and can be queried along the data.
 As a repository forms the discourse universe of a scientific idea, references are an elementary service and make up a bibliography of that matter in question.

 Locate is a geographic lookup service which guides you through places and locations.